w3f/polkadot-spec/docs/id-weights.md

 ###### Definition -def-num- Block Limits {#defn-polkadot-block-limits}
 :::definition

-P̱olkadot block limits as defined here should be respected by each block producer for the produced block ${B}$ to be deemed valid:
+P̱olkadot block limits, as defined here, should be respected by each block producer for the produced block ${B}$ to be deemed valid:

 - ${L}{e}{n}{\left({B}\right)}\le{5}\times{1}'{024}\times{1}'{024}={5}'{242}'{880}$ Bytes